 Yes, there are open-source file formats as well.
 You can start using these file formats too if you want to live an open-source lifestyle.

 You must be using Microsoft Office for creating and managing documents.
 So, the file formats are usually .docx, .pptx, and .xlsx.
-These file formats will load in open-source alternatives like OpenOffice and LibreOffice too, but not totally same in some cases.
+These file formats will load in open-source alternatives like OpenOffice and LibreOffice too, but not the same in some cases.

 If you want to use open-source document formats, you need to apply the OpenDocument standard.
 LibreOffice and OpenOffice, as well as other open-source office packages, use this standard as the default format.
 The file extensions will be .odt, .ods, and .odp.
 These file formats will load in Google Docs as well as newer versions of Microsoft Office.